gjmcn/to-vega/README.md

 `hconcat` `vconcat` `level`

-These methods set the property of the same name (on the current object) to an array, add an empty object to the array and make this the current object.
+These methods set the property of the same name (on the current object) to an array, add an empty object to the array and make it the current object.

-The `open` method is similar, but does not add an array: `open` sets the spec property (of the current object) to an empty object and makes this the current object.
+The `open` method is similar, but does not add an array: `open` sets the spec property (of the current object) to an empty object and makes it the current object.

 `hconcat`, `vconcat`, `level` and `open` take no arguments.